Syssos/Go_Shell/cmds/README.md

 # pond

-The pond command is a simple go web application enviornment creation tool.
-Meaning it will generate all of the basic files and folders needed to start working on a web application writen in go.
+The pond command is a simple web application environment creation tool.
+Meaning it will generate all of the basic files and folders needed to start working on a web application written in go.

 Using the "pond create" command will create a "pond" and generate all the files and folders we'll need for a basic web application.